edgedb/edgedb/docs/datamodel/scalars/datetime.rst

         SELECT <datetime>'2018-05-07T15:01:22.306916+00';
         SELECT <datetime>'2018-05-07T15:01:22+00';

-    Note that when casting from strings a timezone is always required:
+    Note that when casting from strings, the string should be in ISO 8601 format with timezone included:

     .. code-block:: edgeql-repl

-        db> SELECT <datetime>'January 01 2019';
-        InvalidValueError: an explicit timezone is required

         db> SELECT <datetime>'January 01 2019 UTC';
-        {<datetime>'2019-01-01T00:00:00+00:00'}
+        InvalidValueError: invalid input syntax for type
+        std::datetime: 'January 01 2019 UTC'
+        Hint: Please use ISO8601 format.
+Alternatively "to_datetime" function provides custom formatting options.

+        db> SELECT <datetime>'2019-01-01T15:01:22';
+        InvalidValueError: invalid input syntax for type
+        std::datetime: '2019-01-01T15:01:22'
+        Hint: Please use ISO8601 format.
+Alternatively "to_datetime" function provides custom formatting options.

     See functions :eql:func:`datetime_get`, :eql:func:`to_datetime`,
     and :eql:func:`to_str` for more ways of working with